sungnyun/MixCo-Mixup-Contrastive/README.md

 ## How to Reproduce our Results

-MixCo: Mix-up Contrastive Learning for Visual Representation (https://arxiv.org/abs/2010.06300)
+This repository contains PyTorch implementation code for the paper **MixCo: Mix-up Contrastive Learning for Visual Representation (https://arxiv.org/abs/2010.06300)** that is accepted in NeurIPS 2020 Workshop on Self-Supervised Learning.

 This is an instruction to reproduce our results, based on the source code we have provided.